spankowitz/spankowitz.github.io/_posts/2021-01-26-HTB_blocky.md

     (ALL : ALL) ALL
 ```

 Well that's easy, just sudo su and we're out of here!
 Grab the root flag and we're done.
 This has me wondering about the WordPress site though.
-Would my bruteforce attacks ever have been successful?  how long would hashcat have taken?
+Would my bruteforce attacks ever have been successful?
+How long would hashcat have taken?